Don't Use Cold Email Templates - Do This Instead

 While there are many free cold email templates available online, the reality is that most of the good ones come at a cost.
 If you're not careful, you could end up spending a lot of money on templates that you'll never use.

 Editing is usually harder than writing from scratch because you have to fit everything given to you in the brackets with the message you'd like to convey.
-The time you're trying to save with buying your templates will be put into editing the cold email.
+The time you're trying to save by buying your templates will be put into editing the cold email.

 It doesn't add up.